PollyNET/polly2earlinetDB/readme.md

 ### python virtual environment and install python dependencies

-If you have installed [`Anaconda`](https://www.anaconda.com/distribution/), you can easily setup the python environment for running the program.
-Otherwise, you can go [here](https://github.com/ZPYin/Pollynet_Processing_Chain/blob/master/doc/anaconda_installation.md) for some details.
+If you have installed [`Anaconda3`](https://www.anaconda.com/distribution/), you can easily setup the python environment for running the program.
+Otherwise, you can go [here](https://github.com/ZPYin/Pollynet_Processing_Chain/blob/master/doc/anaconda_installation.md) for some details of the installation.

 **create a new virtual environment.**